Pooja1517/Minute-Mate/RENDER_DEPLOYMENT_FIX.md

 ### 3. Expected Result
 - ✅ Build should complete successfully
-- ✅ Python 3.11 will be used instead of 3.13
+- ✅ Python 3.10 will be used (more compatible)
-- ✅ All dependencies will install correctly
+- ✅ Valid Whisper version will install correctly
 - ✅ Whisper API will start properly

 ## 🧪 Testing